-In addition to its own two initiatives - the inclusive education programme with the educational resource centres and the AGORA programme, which cover the two crucial contexts for individuals' development, training and employment, the ONCE Foundation for Solidarity with Blind People in Latin America keeps other means of collaboration open with different entities that share the same aims: to improve the quality of life of people with disabilities by involving the largest possible number of associations and governments, while respecting the particularities of each model.
+In addition to its own two initiatives, its inclusive education programme with the educational resource centres and the AGORA programme, which cover the two crucial contexts for the person's development, training and employment, the ONCE Foundation for Solidarity with Blind People in Latin America keeps other means of collaboration open with different entities that have the same aims: to improve the quality of life of people with disabilities by involving the largest possible number of associations and governments, while respecting the particularities of each model.

-Despite the fact that one of its priorities is sustainability over time, FOAL has participated in several isolated projects and initiatives in which it has considered its presence necessary due to their relevance and potential projection.
+Despite the fact that one of its priorities is sustainability in time, FOAL has participated in those isolated projects and initiatives in which it has considered its presence necessary due to their relevance and potential projection.
 It has also pursued joint initiatives with several institutions by promoting a transparent and organised planning, which always ensures the success of a project.

-The involvement and guidance of FOAL's technical office personnel, as well as their knowledge regarding delivering comprehensive attention to the needs expressed by Latin American blind people, enable them to work with different institutions in project development.
+The involvement and guidance of FOAL's technical office's professionals, as well as their knowledge about the integral attention to the needs expressed by Latin American blind people, enable them to work with different institutions in the elaboration of projects.
 These have varied greatly in themes and scope throughout the years.